 Memory Care Reimagined

-The Cordwainer’s investment in a Tovertafel system for our residents will benefit them no matter where they are on their cognitive journey.
+The Cordwainer’s Tovertafel system offers benefits to our residents no matter where they are on their cognitive journey.
 Engaging in interactive games encourages residents to socialize with each other while having fun, helps relieve anxiety and invoke a sense of belonging by creating shared memories.
 This system is part of our overall dementia care programming to invigorate residents, so they live meaningful lives surrounded by compassionate supportive caregivers trained in dementia best care practices.